 The Science of Sleep and Stress: How They Affect Creativity, Focus, and Memory

-Dr. Jessica Payne / Harvard Medical School – $85 for the 2 class session.
+Dr. Jessica Payne / Harvard Medical School

 What’s really going on in your head while you sleep?
 The research of Notre Dame Professor Jessica Payne shows that the non-waking hours are incredibly valuable for your day-to-day life, especially for helping to commit information to memory and for problem-solving.
 If you ever thought sleep was just downtime between one task and the next, think again.
 The fact is, your brain pulls an all-nighter when you hit the hay.
 Many regions of the brain – especially those involved in learning, processing information, and emotion – are actually more active during sleep than when you’re awake.
 These regions are working together while you sleep, helping you process and sort information you’ve taken in during the course of the day.
 Professor Payne’s research has focused on what types of information are submitted to memory, and has been instrumental in better understanding how the brain stores the information.